 What is the best industrial sewing machine for leather?

-It is such a complex matter that we have created a full article with the best industrial, home and hand-operated sewing machines for leather in the market.
+It’s such a complex matter that we have created a full article with the best sewing machines for leather in the market.

 What kind of sewing machine do you need for leather?